 The 1.5 has the same transmission (a seven-speed DSG auto is optional) and features cylinder deactivation to boost economy.
 As a result, the larger 1.5 petrol unit will marginally better the three-cylinder 1.0 TSI's fuel economy - 44.1mpg vs 43.5mpg.
 At the top of the range, the 2.0 TSI comes with the seven-speed DSG box and 4Drive four-wheel drive as standard.

 Go for a diesel engine, and your options are narrower.
-The 1.6 TDI 115PS has 113bhp, while the 2.0 TDI 150PS and 190PS have 148bhp and 187bhp respectively.
-The 1.6 TDI and the lower powered 2.0 TDI come with a six-speed manual gearbox as standard, while the 190PS version features the seven-speed DSG box with 4Drive 4WD.
-In addition, you can add the 4x4 system to the 2.0 TDI 150PS.
+The 2.0 TDI 115PS has 113bhp, while the 2.0 TDI 150PS has 148bhp.
+The lower powered 2.0 TDI comes with a six-speed manual gearbox as standard, while the 150PS version is available with the seven-speed DSG box with 4Drive 4WD.

-The current Ateca range comprises SE, SE Technology, FR, FR Sport, FR Black Edition, Xcellence and Xcellence Lux.
+The current Ateca range comprises SE, SE Technology, FR, FR Sport, Xperience and Xperience Lux.
 Not every engine is offered in every trim, but there's enough crossover between trims, drive systems and powerplants to ensure there's an Ateca to suit your budget.

 All cars come with air conditioning, a responsive touchscreen infotainment system with USB connection, a leather trimmed steering wheel and split-folding rear seats with reclining seat backs as standard.
 Go for a Technology model, and you get sat-nav and LED headlights, while FR models add a sporty bodykit and Dynamic Chasis Control that can switch between comfort, eco and sport driving modes.

-Prices for the Ateca range from around £23,000 to over £37,000, so it matches its crossover rivals for cost.
+Prices for the Ateca range from around £26,000 to more than £38,000, so it matches its crossover rivals for cost.
 The Ateca is one of the class leaders, though, and we'd recommend it alongside the Skoda Karoq and Peugeot 3008 at the top of the crossover tree.
-Other models that come close to this trio are the Mazda CX-5, Renault Kadjar and Nissan Qashqai, while the Volkswagen Tiguan is a pricier alternative, as are Toyota's RAV4 and the Honda CR-V. The Kia Sportage and Hyundai Tucson are also worth considering, as is the updated Ford Kuga.
+Other models that come close to this trio are the Mazda CX-5, and Nissan Qashqai, while the Volkswagen Tiguan is a pricier alternative, as are Toyota's RAV4 and the Honda CR-V. The closely related Kia Sportage and Hyundai Tucson are also worth considering, as is the Ford Kuga.

 In this review

-- 2Engines, performance and driveGreat to drive for an SUV, with good body control and punchy engines
+- 2Engines, performance and driveGreat to drive for an SUV, the Ateca features good body control and punchy petrol and diesel engines

 - 4Interior, design and technologyThe Ateca looks great on the outside and has a clean, minimalist interior, although it's a bit bland in places